fluree/json-ld/README.md

 # json-ld

-A Clojure JSON-LD library that wraps the Java [Titanium JSON-LD library](https://github.com/filip26/titanium-json-ld).
+A Clojure(script) JSON-LD library.

+API in the fluree.json-ld namespace.

 ## Usage

-FIXME: write usage documentation!

 Run the project's tests: